sockify/sockify/docs/planning/entity_relationship_diagram.md

         VARCHAR phone
         VARCHAR street "NOT NULL"
         VARCHAR apt_unit
-        VARCHAR state "Check IN ('FL', 'OH', etc.), NOT NULL" VARCHAR zipcode "NOT NULL"
+        CHAR state "Check IN ('FL', 'OH', etc.), NOT NULL" VARCHAR zipcode "NOT NULL"
         TIMESTAMP created_at "NOT NULL, Default CURRENT_TIMESTAMP"
     }